basecamp/handbook/benefits-and-perks.md

 ## Paid Time Off

 Basecamp offers 3 weeks of paid vacation, a few extra personal days to use at your discretion, and the standard national holidays every year.
 This is a guideline, so if you need a couple extra days, no problem.
 We don’t track your days off; we use the honor system.
 Just make sure to check with your team before taking any extended absence, so they’re not left in the lurch.
+Your vacation time is prorated your first year working at Basecamp.
+If you start mid-year, you should take 1.5 weeks off.

 We don't track sick days either.
-If you're under the weather, take the time you need to feel better.
+If you're under the weather, take the time you need to feel better within reason.
 Basecamp recognizes, too, that your mental health is just as important as your physical health.
 Consider taking a mental health day every now and again when you're feeling overwhelmed or mentally fatigued.
 If a day or two won't cut it, we'll work with you to find a way to reduce the burden of your work at Basecamp on your overall mental health.
 We really do want your work at Basecamp to be the best work you do in your life, and we appreciate that that's not possible if you're uncertain about your health.

 Your outlets at Basecamp if you're feeling your mental or physical health is taking a toll on your work?
 So many to choose from!
 We have Carecamp, a project in Basecamp dedicated to discussing all aspects of self-care.
 You can go to your manager at any time or during one of your regular 1:1 meetings.
 You can go to Andrea at any time, who with your permission can work with your manager to help you.
 Additionally, your manager should check in with *you*, proactively, to periodically make sure you're doing okay.